-Purchasing a home in Orlando with RE/MAX 200 Realty
+Purchasing a home in Orlando with David Welch and RE/MAX 200 Realty

 Step 1 – Get ready to purchase

-Step 2 – Get with a real estate agent in Orlando
+Step 2 – Get with David Welch, REALTOR.

 Step 3 – Start looking for a house